NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/Profile-UKCore-MedicationRequest/substitution.page.md

 It could be unwise to assume all UK implementations will prevent substitution if not explicitly stated, especially if the same clinical system has been previously implemented outside the UK. <br/>

-Within UK Core this element is mandatory and SHALL have a boolean value of `false` to denote that substitution is not allowed, unless substitution can occur in a specific case.
+Within UK Core this element is mandatory and SHOULD have a boolean value of `false` to denote that substitution is not allowed, unless substitution can occur in a specific case.
 </div>

 ### Allowing substitution